Tennis strategy: All-court player

 All-court players, all-rounders, all-courters, have aspects of every tennis style, whether that be offensive baseliner, defensive counter-puncher or aggressive serve-and-volleyer.
-All-court players use the best bits from each style and mix it together to create a truly formidable tennis style to play against.
+All-court players use the best bits from each style and mix it together to create a complete tennis style.
 In game situations they are very versatile; when an all-court player's baseline game is not working, he/she may switch to a net game, and vice versa.
 All-court players have the ability to adjust to different opponents that play different styles more easily than pure baseliners and true volleyers with an adaptive change in strategies and tactics even during the gameplay.
 All-court players typically have the speed, determination and fitness of a defensive counter-puncher, the confidence, skill and flair of an offensive baseliner, as well as the touch, the agility around the net and the tactical thinking of an aggressive volleyer.

 However, just because the all-court player has a combination of skills used by all tennis styles does not necessarily mean that they can beat an offensive baseliner or a defensive counter-puncher or even an aggressive volleyer.
 It just means it would be more difficult to read the game of an all-court player.

-Examples of professional tennis players who could be considered as all-rounders are David Nalbandian, Tommy Haas, Feliciano López, Marcelo Ríos, Cédric Pioline, Carlos Moyá, Yevgeny Kafelnikov, Michael Stich, Juan Carlos Ferrero, Andy Murray, Novak Djokovic, Rafael Nadal, Roger Federer, Boris Becker, Stefan Edberg, Pete Sampras, Rod Laver, Don Budge, Lew Hoad, Bill Tilden, Ken Rosewall, Ellsworth Vines in men's singles and Daniela Hantuchová, Agnieszka Radwańska, Amélie Mauresmo, Justine Henin, Martina Hingis, Steffi Graf, Helen Wills, Suzanne Lenglen in women's singles.

 Serving strategy

-Holding serve is crucial in tennis.
+Winning your service game is the most important part of tennis.
+Holding serve dictates the flow of a match and provides a significant advantage for a player until they get to a tiebreak at 6 games all, of which factors such as luck and experience determine who wins the set or match since both players do not serve as many consistent points in a tiebreak as they do in a game.
+In a tiebreak, one player serves first and then it alternates from then with 2 consecutive serve points each until someone wins by a score of 2 points in a race to 7 points.

+Maintaining your serve allows a player to keep the pressure on their opponent, and in professional tennis, most matches are often decided by who can break serve.
+If a player consistently holds serve, it gives them the foundation to look for opportunities to break their opponent's serve, which can be the key to winning sets and matches.

 To hold serve, serves must be accurately placed, and a high priority should be placed on first serve percentage.
 In addition, the velocity of serve is important.
 A weak serve can be easily attacked by an aggressive returner.
 The first ball after the serve is also key.
 Players should serve in order to get a weak return and keep the opponent on the defense with that first shot.
 For example, following a wide serve, it is ideal to hit the opponent's return to the open court.